apollo

 How does the drug interact with Disolv Syrup 200 ml:

-Taking Meclizine and Disolv Syrup 200 ml (oral form) together can increase the risk of high potassium levels in blood.
+Taking Hydroxyzine and Disolv Syrup 200 ml (in tablet or capsule form) together can increase the risk of stomach ulcers, bleeding, and gastrointestinal injury.

 How to manage the interaction: